microsoft/aed-rust-learn-content/understand-common-concepts/includes/0-introduction.md

 ## The Rust Playground

 The [Rust Playground](https://play.rust-lang.org/) is a browser interface to the Rust compiler, so you can experiment with the language before you install it locally, or in any other case where you might not have the compiler available.

 It can run simple snippets of Rust code and even has the ability to quickly load and save your code to a GitHub Gist and share it with your friends.

-Thoghout this course we will give Playground links to our examples and exercises so you can interact with the code even if you don't have the Rust toolchain available at the moment.
+Throughout this course we will give Playground links to our examples and exercises so you can interact with the code even if you don't have the Rust toolchain available at the moment.

 Keep in mind that every bit of code that runs on the Rust Playground can also be compiled and run in your local development environment, so don't be discouraged to interact with the Rust compiler from your computer as well.

 ## Learning Objectives